[draft] Signal Correlation Hurdle Rates For Profitable Trading

 $$ Corr(x,y) = \frac{\sum_{i=1}^{N} (x_i - \bar{x})(y_i - \bar{y})} {\sigma_x \cdot \sigma_y} $$

-$$ \alpha = \sigma_y \cdot Corr(x, y) \cdot (\frac{x-E(x)}{\sigma_x}) $$
+$$ \alpha = \sigma_y \cdot \rho_{xy} \cdot (\frac{x-\bar{x}}{\sigma_x}) $$

-@macrocephalopod expands on this reasoning and forumlates the minimum correlation required for profitable trading - to overcome the trading costs $c$ (eg. exchange fees, slippage).
 He describes regressing forecast returns $y$ where the volatility coefficient has been expanded to allow for a time-varying lookahead, paramaterised by $\tau$.
-He then shows how the correlation formula can be re-written when $x$ has unit variance to realise $ \beta $ as the product of correlation and volatility (see original post for detail), similar to $ \alpha $ above (without the Z-score of signal $x$):
+He then shows how the correlation formula can be re-written (see original post for detail) when $x$ has unit variance to realise $ \beta $ as the product of correlation and volatility, very similar to $ \alpha $ above:

-$$ y = \beta \cdot x + \sigma \sqrt{\tau} \cdot \epsilon $$ $$ \beta = \rho \cdot \sigma \cdot \sqrt{\tau} $$
+$$ y = \beta \cdot x + \sigma \sqrt{\tau} \cdot \epsilon $$

 Next, he introduces costs $c$ and calculates the signal correlation at which a $3\sigma$ signal will only cover costs, we need to exceed this correlation to make profits: